As a public sector organisation the

 the independent Procurement Capability Assessment (PCA) having

-increased our PCA score to 94% and we've been shortlisted for two
+increased its PCA score to 94% and SDS has been

-For certain requirements we may select suppliers through
+For certain requirements SDS may select suppliers through

 existing framework agreements.